Left-Green Movement: History

+Katrín stepped down as prime minister and party leader to run for President of Iceland in the 2024 election, which she lost, coming in second place after Halla Tómasdóttir.
+She was replaced as prime minister by the Independence Party's Bjarni Benediktsson.
+Guðmundur Ingi Guðbrandsson became the interim party leader after Katrín.
+He returned to his position as vice-chairperson when Svandís Svavarsdóttir was elected as the new party leader in October of 2024.
+On 13 October, Bjarni announced that the government had collapsed due to disputes over foreign policy, asylum seekers, and energy, prompting him to call for a parliamentary election in November.
+Four days after the announcement, the Left-Green Movement withdrew from the government.

+In the subsequent election, the Left-Green Movement lost all their seats.

 Ideology

 The Left-Green Movement focuses on democratic socialist values, feminism, and environmentalism, as well as increased democracy and direct involvement of the people in the administration of the country.
 The party opposes Iceland's involvement in NATO, and also the American invasion and occupation of Iraq and Afghanistan.
 The party rejects membership of the European Union, and supports the Palestinian cause in the Middle East.
-It supports the mutual adaptation and integration of immigrants into Icelandic society as necessary.
+It considers the mutual adaptation and integration of immigrants into Icelandic society as necessary.